 The #1 reason to test thyroid antibodies is that levels accurately reflect the degree of autoimmune stress within the thyroid.
 An autoimmune thyroid disorder creates inflammation which can lead to destruction, and loss of function of the thyroid.

-The Top 5 Thyroid Tests You Should Discuss With Your Doctor
+The Top 5 Thyroid Tests You Need To Know About

-In summary, the top 5 thyroid tests I recommend are:
+In summary, the top 5 thyroid tests includes:

 - Thyroid stimulating hormone (TSH)